AriFordsham/GHCWiki/extensible-records.md

 <tr><th>.</th>
 <td>In both cases, the usual approach (permutation, no repeats) is what most programmers expect.
 We have to remember that this proposal is supposed to be *the* records system for Haskell.
 It must be the right system for simple problems as well as complex ones. *(if you are really still stuck at the "one system fits everyone" stage, i would find it difficult to continue any discussion)*</td></tr></table>

+I think both points of view are quite clear.
+I also think it is not up to us alone to decide what goes into Haskell.
+I must say, I find your last comment extraordinary!
+If we are going to have lots of systems, why bother to argue about which is best?
+The reason Haskell has no decent records system at the moment is because there are too many good proposals, not that there are none.
+When writing this page, I was trying to make clear the various design decisions that must be made in choosing a system.
+Obviously, different people would make different decisions, but at some point, the Haskell committee must make a decision about what to include in the standard.

 # Label Namespace